 For example, a customer wants to buy from your little online shop but you only accept cash payments upon delivery.
 The chances are that they will navigate away from your page and choose a competitor.
 Online payments are your friend, as discussed in a previous post.

 Additionally, even if you offer an online payments processor, one is never enough.
 Virtual wallets are becoming increasingly popular among customers, so you need to incorporate the most reliable ones, thus addressing a bigger audience.

 Elorus offers integrations with the most popular online payment gateways, so all you have to do is create a business account for each of them and connect them to Elorus, with just a few clicks.

 Don’t forget to apply some kind of down payment terms for cases where a project is being carried out in stages, or regarding big orders.
-This will help you keep your cash flow steady and make sure you have adequate cash to buy supplies required to start the project and keep it going.
+This will help you keep your cash flow steady and make sure you have adequate cash to buy the supplies required to start the project and keep it going.

 A great way, and a quite successful one, to get paid on time is rewarding clients who pay you earlier.
-You can offer a 5% off discount if they pay you before the 30-day period expires.
+You can offer a 5% discount if they pay you before the 30-day period expires.
 It might seem like a small gesture but the vast majority will take it.
 Who doesn’t like discounts?

 Being paid faster means your cash flow is increased automatically!

 On the other hand, you could apply an “overdue fee” to each invoice that stays unpaid after the credit period has elapsed.
 This way, customers will rush to pay you so they don’t have to pay extra.

 This is also a great strategy to clear the picture a bit – meaning that, customers who repeatedly appear to be inconsistent maybe should switch to cash payments.
 This way, you avoid the overhead of chasing them to pay you and you get paid faster, assuming they agree to the “cash on delivery” policy.